AI Search Statistics for 2026 Survey, Research & Trends

 • An average answer includes 3.7 citations, while about 29% of answers include none.

-• The top 10 domains account for only 14.5% of all citations.
+• The top 10 domains account for 15.9% of all citations.

 • 64.3% of all cited domains appear only once, showing a strong long-tail effect.